A user can be assigned several forms of authorisations on parts of the database:

 The privilege to allow the recipient to pass the privilege onto other users can be explicitly given.

-can be omitted, as it is the basic behaviour of the REVOKE
+CASCADE;The keyword CASCADE can be omitted, as it is the basic behaviour of the REVOKE operation.

 Another option is to maintain the privileges the revokee granted to other users, and only revoke the revokee’s privilege.